katerinanavab/javadocs/docs/unit05/notes502.md

     phoneNumber = initPhone;
 }
 ```
-> This constructor ensures that all three of the instance variables (``name``, ``email``, and ``phoneNumber``) in ``Person`` are initialized to the values provided by whatever code called the constructor.
-For example, in the constructor call ``new Person("Pat", "pat@gmail.com", "123-456-7890")``, the argument "Pat" is passed into the parameter variable ``initName``, which the constructor then assigns to the instance variable ``name``.
+> For example, in the constructor call ``new Person("Pat", "pat@gmail.com", "123-456-7890")``, the argument "Pat" is passed into the parameter variable ``initName``, which the constructor then assigns to the instance variable ``name``.

 {:.warning}
 _One important note:_ if you DO write a constructor, Java will NOT generate the **default** constructor automatically for you.
 This is a good thing because it lets you make sure that instances of your class are always properly initialized.

-With this constructor in place, for instance, there’s no way to construct a ``Person`` object without providing the three required ``String`` values.
+> With this constructor in place, for instance, there’s no way to construct a ``Person`` object without providing the three required ``String`` values.

 #### Overloading constructors